besure94/scrabble/README.md

 #### Score Modifying Tiles

+  * Have an object for the score modifying tiles.
+  * Object contains two nested objects, one for "double" and one for "triple".
+  * Each nested object has a key-value pair, one for "2" and one for "3".
   * Double letter: score value of tile(s), multiply by 2
   * Triple letter: score value of tile(s), multiply by 3
   * Double word: score value of word, multiply by 2